-Garden Tour: be inspired by beautiful unusual containers, a rose garden, an all white garden, and a little shade garden in Part I of this Garden Tour.
+Garden Tour: be inspired by beautiful unusual containers, a rose garden, a white garden, a shade garden, a Japanese garden, a veggie patch and more.

 The White Garden